crazoter/Scenery-Traveller-Editor/README.md

 # Nonfeatures
 1. **Not Responsive**: This project was not designed to be responsive, only for use on a computer.
+2. **Requires Canvas**: This project requires a browser that supports HTML5 canvas to provide the image editing service.

 # Misc
-1. Uses Imgur API to store any user created content.
+1. Uses Imgur API to store any user created content... lol

 # Demo
 http://crazoter.github.io/Scenery-Traveller-Editor/editor.html